WalletWasabi/WasabiDoc/FAQ/README.md

 # Frequently Asked Questions about Wasabi Wallet

 This document contains a list of all the questions and common issues answered in this archive.
-If you have a question that is not yet covered, please [open an issue](https://github.com/zkSNACKs/WasabiDoc/issues), if you have a good answer to a question, please [open a pull request](https://github.com/zkSNACKs/WasabiDoc/pulls).
+The hyperlinks lead to the separate files with answers to the questions.

 ## [General Bitcoin Privacy](/FAQ-GeneralBitcoinPrivacy.md)
 - I have nothing to hide, do I still need financial privacy?